A Act of Love Adoptions

 What happens at the hospital?+

 You are in charge at the hospital.
 You decide who is present, who holds the baby first, and what your discharge plan looks like.
+Your counselor will help you create a hospital plan.

 Can I still have contact with my child after placement?+

 Yes, if you choose open or semi-open adoption.
 Most adoptions today involve ongoing contact in some form.
+You can talk to your counselor about options for your situation, including an enforceable post-adoption contact agreement.

 Do I have to live in Utah to work with you?+